m0ru/bak/04_solution.md

   * and compared different implementations ( 	b824aa2)
 6. read up on redux and ways to integrate with existing code-base
 7. implementation
   * Frankangular - the Migration Process.
-Reducing angular to a rendering stage.
+Reducing Angular to a rendering stage.
   * Frankangular - Duplicate imports :{
   * Migration:
       * Reducing bootstrap usage.